Ethics for Case Managers

 ASSAULT AND BATTERY

 Assault is doing or saying anything that makes people fear they will be touched without their consent.
-The key element of assault is fear of being touched, for example, threatening to force a resistant client to get out of bed against his or her will.
+The key element of assault is fear of being touched, for example, threatening to force a resistant client to get out of bed against their will.

 Battery is touching a person without consent, whether or not the person is harmed.
 For battery to occur, unapproved touching must take place.
 The key element of battery is lack of consent.
 Therefore, if a man bares his arm for an injection, he cannot later charge battery, saying he did not give consent.
-If, however, he agreed to the injection because of a threat, the touching would be deemed battery, even if he benefited from the injection and it was properly prescribed.
+If, however, he agreed to the injection because of a threat, the touching would be deemed battery, even if he benefited from the injection and it was properly prescribed (University of Minnesota Open Library, 2018b).

 Except in rare circumstances, clients have the right to refuse treatment.
 Other examples of assault and battery are: